Mayilaa

-Mayilaa (Peahen) is an upcoming Tamil drama film directed by Semmalar Annam in her debut feature and presented by Pa.
+Mayilaa (Peahen) is a 2026 Tamil drama film directed by Semmalar Annam in her debut feature and presented by Pa.
 Ranjith.
 The film produced by Newton Cinema is set in a village in Tamil Nadu and tells the story of Poongodi's struggle for independence and self-respect through the eyes of her daughter, Sudar.

-The film will have its world premiere at the 55th International Film Festival Rotterdam in Bright Future section in February 2026.
+The film had its world premiere at the 55th International Film Festival Rotterdam in Bright Future section on 31 January 2026.

+Synopsis

+Poongodi, called Mayilaa, leaves her violent husband and starts a new life with her little daughter in a small village in South India.
+She has very little schooling and almost no choices, so she sells straw mats as a travelling seller on a rickety moped to earn money and to keep a promise she made before an important temple festival.
+With almost no safety or support, Mayilaa looks to the village goddess Mayilaatha, whom many women trust for courage and fairness.
+As pressure grows, she begins to fall into trance-like states that people believe are moments of divine possession-times when her sadness, faith, and inner strength rise freely.
+What begins as a fight to simply survive slowly becomes a moment of truth, as Mayilaa finally shapes her life according to her own decisions.